-- Talk about school in a positive way. - Expect independence at home with looking after and tidying away their things. - Buy clothes that they can manage on their own e.g. trousers with an elastic waist rather than a tricky hook. - Allow time for them to be independent in dressing. - Teach them how to get their clothes the right way round if inside out. - Teach good table manners and use of knife and fork rather than a spoon. - Provide mark making tools such as chalks and pens and pencils and encourage mark making without pressurising to write their name and don't encourage copy writing. - Enjoy books, rhymes and songs.
-I will be posting some on Evidence Me.
-We will share these in the early days in school. - Make up stories together. - Teach use of scissors, hole punches, staplers. - Encourage climbing in the park. - Cook together, teaching safe use of kitchen tools. - · Make counting part of every day life. - Encourage curiosity in their surroundings. - Teach them to open packets they might have in their lunch box. - Attend curriculum information meetings such as the one in early October.
+- Talk about school in a positive way. - Expect independence at home with looking after and tidying away their things. - Buy clothes that they can manage on their own e.g. trousers with an elastic waist rather than a tricky hook. - Allow time for them to be independent in dressing. - Teach them how to get their clothes the right way round if inside out. - Teach good table manners and use of knife and fork rather than a spoon. - Provide mark making tools such as chalks and pens and pencils and encourage mark making without pressurising to write their name and don't encourage copy writing. - Enjoy books, rhymes and songs. - Make up stories together. - Teach use of scissors, hole punches, staplers. - Encourage climbing in the park. - Cook together, teaching safe use of kitchen tools. - Make counting part of every day life. - Encourage curiosity in their surroundings. - Teach them to open packets they might have in their lunch box. - Attend curriculum information meetings such as the one in early October.